ptcrealitylab/vuforia-spatial-motion-addon/interfaces/lego-boost-sse/README.md

 This will install all the Node.js dependencies needed in your VST Server.

-Now navigate to your vuforia-spatial-robotic-addon folder and npm install again:
+Now navigate to your vuforia-spatial-motion-addon folder and npm install again:

 ```
 npm install